premasagar/appleofmyiframe/README.md

 **5. Inject elements that are already in the host document into an iframe
     $('<p>Hello world</p>') // A standard jQuery collection
         .appendTo('body')
-        .intoIframe(); // Insert the collection into the body of an iframe, and replace that collection with the iframe
+        .intoIframe(); // Inject into the body of an iframe, then insert the iframe

 More advanced methods also available.